|Nutrition Facts (per serving)|

 - pearled onions (1 cup)

-- Melt 1/4 cup of butter in large cast iron skillet, add mushroom and onion and saute until soft.
+Melt 1/4 cup of butter in a large cast-iron skillet, add mushroom and onion and saute until soft.
 Set sauteed mushroom and onions aside.
 Melt the remaining 1/4 cup of the butter, add the second minced garlic clove and the coated beef cubes.
 Brown coated beef on medium heat.

-- Once beef has browned, slowly add the red Burgundy wine and beef broth.
-Bring mixture to a boil, then turn heat down and add the mushroom and onions back to the skillet.
+Once the beef has browned, slowly add the red Burgundy wine and beef broth.
+Bring mixture to a boil, then turn the heat down and add the mushroom and onions back to the skillet.
 Allow to simmer for another 10 minutes or so.